aioverloadedVIV/Google_GenAI_Projects/README.md

 - Authenticated using `.env` file
 - Tested Gemini 2.5 Flash for text generation.
 - Tested Gemini 2.5 Flash for text generation using Streaming Responses.
+- Tested Gemini 2.5 Flash for text generation using Image as an Input (HipHop Image).
+- Applied Custom Parameters of Gemini Model to pass on to model.

 ## Repo Structure
 - `notebooks/` → Jupyter notebooks (experiments + learnings)